Best Magic Tricks Ever Created

-This is another of those tricks on this list that is so widely used by magicians that is has become synonymous with magic.
+This is another of those tricks on this list that is so widely used by magicians that it has become synonymous with magic.
 What makes this trick so enduring though is how magicians over the years have created unique variations to make the trick their own.
 Copperfield saws himself in half with a large circular buzzsaw.
 Richardi included a large amount of fake blood in his version to shock the audience.
 Clear boxes have been used.
 There are versions where the person being cut in two is standing vertically.
-Carnival of Illusion even performs their own version of the illusion in the current season of the show that allows the audience to see the trick up close in an intimate setting.
+Carnival of Illusion performs their own version of the illusion in the current season of the show that allows the audience to see the trick up close in an intimate setting.

 5. Mascot Moth